galiacheng/cargo-tracker-twas/README.md

 In this section, you'll configure the data source using IBM console.

+First, configure the Console to synchronize changes with Nodes.

+* Open the administrative console in your Web browser and login with WebSphere administrator credentials.
+* In the left navigation panel, select **System administration** -> **Console Preference**.
+* Select **Synchronize changes with Nodes**.
+* Select **Apply**.
+You will find message saying "Your preferences have been changed."

 Before configuring the data source, you need to create authentication alias for the PostgreSQL Server admin credentials.
 Follow the steps to create J2C authentication data.

-* Open the administrative console in your Web browser and login with WebSphere administrator credentials.
 * In the left navigation panel, select **Resources** -> **Security**.
 You will open **Global security** panel.
 * Under the **Authentication** section, expand **Java Authentication and Authorization Service**.
 * Select **J2C authentication data**.